open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 (<em>Appears on:</em>
 <a href="#delivery.ocm.software/v1alpha1.ComponentVersion">ComponentVersion</a>)
 </p>
-<p>ComponentVersionSpec defines the desired state of ComponentVersion</p>
+<p>ComponentVersionSpec specifies the configuration required to retrieve a
+component descriptor for a component version.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>